I'm an explorer, traveler, and writer, eager to share my findings with readers!

 To get on the most rides possible, there are also optimal times of the week to make your visit.
 Cedar Point is definitely most crowded on weekends, so you will get substantially less riding time if you go either Saturday or Sunday.
-I would strongly recommend against a weekend trip unless you are making it the entire weekend or a three day stay.
+I would strongly recommend against a weekend trip unless you are making it the entire weekend or a three-day stay.
 There will also be extended stayers who take a vacation day on either Friday or Monday for a long weekend at Cedar Point with their families.
-Monday and Friday are less busy than the weekend days, but more busy than the middle of the week.
+Monday and Friday are less busy than the weekend days but busier than the middle of the week.
 To minimize your waiting time, it is usually best to go Tuesday, Wednesday, or Thursday.
 That is not the preferred time of the week for people to take a single vacation day off work, but the most tractable if you place a high priority on going on the maximum number of rides and minimizing waits.
 This is especially true if you are not willing to pay the substantial extra fee for Fast Lane or Fast Lane Plus.

 Navigation of the Park

 It is easy to fall into this hazard upon entrance into the park, especially if you are going in a large group.
-Everyone pays the fee, and enters the park without a plan of attack.
+Everyone pays the fee and enters the park without a plan of attack.
 There is a debate about where to go first.

 "How about the Raptor?"